-HIGH 20 DIVIDEND STRATEGY TRUST, SERIES 11
+HIGH 20 DIVIDEND STRATEGY TRUST, SERIES 13 (SMART TRUST 228)

-The trust is a unit investment trust designated Smart Trust, High 20 Dividend Strategy Trust, Series 11.
+Smart Trust 228 consists of a unit investment trust designated Smart Trust, High 20 Dividend Strategy Trust, Series 13.
 The sponsor is Hennion & Walsh, Inc. The trust seeks to maximize total return potential through capital appreciation and current dividend income by investing in an unmanaged, diversified portfolio of common stock of 20 companies from four Standard & Poor's indices.
 The sponsor cannot assure that the trust will achieve this objective.